-This research project is focused on objects that scatter fields.
-The field may be electromagnetic, acoustic or elastic.
-When an incident probing field is launched into a medium that contains an object, that object will disturb the field and scatter it.
-This disturbance can be detected and one can hope to use the detected signal to identify properties of the scattering object.
-This project will explore the use of Deep Learning to use these signals to determine the shape of the object.
+This exciting research project is focused on inverse scattering.
+When an incident probing electromagnetic, acoustic or elastic field is launched into a medium that contains an object, that object will disturb the field and scatter it.
+This disturbance can be detected, and this project will explore the use of Deep Learning to use these detected signals to determine the shape of the object.

-Applicants will have or be expected to receive a first or upper-second class honours degree in an Engineering, Computer Science, Design, Mathematics, Physics or similar discipline, and to meet English language requirements.
-A Postgraduate Masters degree is not required but may be an advantage.
+You will have or be expected to receive a 1st class or 2:1 honours degree in mathematics or another subject with substantial mathematical content.
+A postgraduate masters degree is not required but may be an advantage.